-On this site, you will learn something about the varied work taking place in IU's history community.
-You will also learn more about the opportunities that await here for students seeking to understand not only what has happened in the past, but what takes place around us each day.
+On this site, you will learn more about opportunities available to students seeking to understand not just what has happened in the past, but also what takes place around us every day.